-This page shows how to create a spider diagram in excel.
-The spider diagram is created with a two way data table where you use percentage factors when you make your scenario analysis.
+This page shows how to create a spider diagram in excel using a two way table.
+Spider diagrams show the range in an output for different variables.
+The spider diagram is created with a two way data table where you use percentage factors rather than absolute numbers when you make your scenario analysis.
 Spider diagrams have the percentages on the x-axis as illustrated below.
 To create spider diagrams you need to isolate on one output variable such as the value of the company or the IRR etc. Then, you can see how this variable changes when you change the sensitivity percent.
 But you want to do this for many variables.
 This means you should set-up a two-way data table.
 The graphs are directly made from a two way data table.
 Examples of the process are included in the files that you can download by clicking on the buttons below.

 To create the spider diagram it may be silly to change all of the variables by the same percentage.
 Variables with a higher volatility should have a higher range.
 For example if you are varying the oil price you could examine the volatility of oil prices and then move from the largest to the smallest by some kind of standard deviation.
 The variation in the EPC cost may be much less if you have a fixed price contract and the range may be only a few percent above and below the expected level.
 You could even put a different downside and upside variation for a variable.
 To do this you can set-up a column of percentages for each variable as shown in the screenshot below.